Mapbender Quickstart: First steps with Mapbender¶

 3. Add elements to your application¶

-Mapbender consists of a toolbar, sidepane, content and footer.
+Mapbender applications consist of a Top toolbar, Sidepane, Map area and Footer.
 A variety of different elements can be added into these areas.

 Button --> Layouts.